kill752/esmBot/README.md

 If you want to self-host the bot, a guide can be found [here](https://github.com/esmBot/esmBot/wiki/Setup).

+Fork of this bot for personal use, see below for credits.

 ## Credits
 Icon by [Steel](https://twitter.com/MintBurrow).
 All images, sounds, and fonts are copyright of their respective owners.